| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 of this came to just under £30, which was considered as excellent

+value.
 The concern and debate over several proposals for housing development

 in the Epping Forest area continued unabated.
 Major issues being raised